Rokytnice v Orlických horách: History

 The first written mention of Rokytnice v Orlických horách is from 1318.
-In 1548, a water fortress was built.
-From 1567, Rokytnice was owned by various German noble families and colonized by German people, especially craftsmen.
+In 1487, Rokytnice divided from the Rychnov estate and became the centre of a separate estate.
+In 1548, when the estate and the market town of Rokytnice were acquired by the Licek of Rýzmburk family, a water fortress was built here.
+From 1567, Rokytnice was owned by various German noble families and colonised by German people, especially craftsmen.

 From 1712 to 1938, the Jewish community was present.
-The Germans made up the majority of population until 1945, when they were expelled.
+Rokytnice was promoted to a town in 1852.
+The railway was opened in 1906.
+The Germans made up the majority of population until World War II, but in 1945, the German-speaking population was expelled.

 Transport

 The railway line of local importance to Doudleby nad Orlicí starts here.